meelyn-pandit/Bluebird_Pi_v1.0/README.md

 	In the Terminal app type in:

 	sudo mkdir /mnt/usbdisk
+to assign an ID to the USB disk type in the terminal:

+	sudo ls -l /dev/disk/by-uuid/
+Your ID will be 9 character string on the line with "sda1."

-to make a new directory (folder) that recognizes the USB drive.
+To make a new directory (folder) that recognizes the USB drive.

 	sudo chown -R pi:pi /mnt/usbdisk
 to own the new directory